-The seminar is organised by IDC Unternehmensberatung GmbH, Germany.
+The seminar is organised by IDC Unternehmensberatung GmbH, Germany, in cooperation with Green Agro Solution PLC, Ethiopia.
 IDC runs ValueLinks training seminars regularly in different countries and has already organised or co-facilitated more than 120 ValueLinks introductory training and training-of-trainers seminars.

 The training seminar is intended to serve consultants, planners and practitioners at development agencies, consulting firms, government organizations and business associations in Ethiopia.